 ( )

 Defending Attorney Roster.
-The PDC’s list of Defending Attorneys eligible for appointment by a court to represent an Indigent Person in a non-capital Case.
-Some attorneys on the Defending Attorney Roster may not currently be employed or under contract with a county. ( )
+The PDC’s list of Defending Attorneys eligible for appointment by a court to represent an Indigent Person at public expense in a non-capital Case. ( )

 Deficiency.
-The noncompliance with any Public Defense Rule by a county, Defending Attorney, employee, contractor, representative or other agent. ( )
+The noncompliance with any Public Defense Rule by a county, Defending Attorney, or their employee, contractor, representative or other agent. ( )

 Executive Director.
 PDC employee appointed by the Commission under Section 19-850(2)(a), Idaho Code. ( )